f5devcentral/f5-automation-labs/docs/class2/module2/lab3.rst

 This section defines the workflow and collections and folders that it is comprised of.
-The ``workflow`` attribute is an ordered array that contains objects defining each collecion and folder to run.
+The ``workflow`` attribute is an ordered array that contains objects defining each collection and folder to run.

 .. code-block:: json
    :linenos: